-Step back in time by 2000 years to have a guided tour of Meknes and the fascinating Roman city of Volubilis in the Rif Mountains.
+Step back in time by 2000 years with a guided tour of Meknes, the fascinating Roman city of Volubilis and Moulay Idriss in the Rif Mountains.

 Activity code: ITCLFES10p

 Duration: 1 Day

 Starting at 9:00am from your hotel (or riad) for a drive across the Saiss Plain to the wonderful Roman ruins at Volubilis to marvel at the ancient olive presses, mansions, incredible mosaics, monumental arches and Corinthian columns where you’ll have a real sense of Roman lifestyle and of that of a subsequent medieval Berber town.
 The site contains the villa where you are able to view the mosaic of the Labours of Hercules, the Baths of Gallienus and the Forum with their fragmentary mosaics; the House of Orpheus and its Dolphin mosaic, the Gordian Palace with its bath house and pooled courtyards; the House of the Wild Beast, the House of Nymphs, the Triumphal Arch, the Capitol and the House of Ephebus with its pictorial mosaics, especially that of Bacchus Being drawn in a Chariot by Panthers.